 The exclusion's lower limit is defined by the low fraction of incident dark matter flux interacting within the detector, while its upper limit is defined by attenuation of the dark matter flux prior to reaching the active detector region.
 Due to the relatively similar spectrum shapes between background and signal, negligible additional exclusion power is provided through a finer binning of the statistical analysis in energy.
 Expanded energy ranges for the analysis also offer limited improvement in exclusion power due to increased background rates at lower energies and low statistics at higher energies.

 The strength of the DM exclusion does depend on assumptions about the half-height of the galactic CR halo.
 We adopted a commonly used value of 4 kpc, but estimates range from roughly 3-7 kpc (see Ref.~\cite{Str07} and references therein).
-Adjustments of halo half-height within this range result in reduction or expansion of limits at low cross-section by less than a factor of two; exclusions at high cross-section are largely unaffected.
+Adjustments of halo half-height within this range result in reduction or expansion of limits at low cross section by less than a factor of 2; exclusions at high cross section are largely unaffected.
 Similarly, the daily modulation of DM events depends on the assumed DM profile.
 We tested the robustness of our results by comparing two alternative DM halos: a more concentrated NFW profile with a scale radius of 10 kpc, and an extremely cored model, which follows an NFW profile at large radii but has constant density within about 8 kpc.
 The more concentrated NFW profile increases the amplitude of the daily modulation, while the cored profile decreases it, but in both cases only by tens of percent.
 This produces an O(10\%) variation in the strength of our limit at low cross sections.

-We have also considered whether the observed hourly signal-like rates in Figure~\ref{fig:asymmetry} are consistent with a sinusoidal modulation beyond that allowed by the boosted dark matter signal of central concern in this paper.
+We have also considered whether the observed hourly signal-like rates in Fig.~\ref{fig:asymmetry} are consistent with a sinusoidal modulation beyond that allowed by the boosted dark matter signal of central concern in this paper.
 A best-fit modulation was found with an amplitude 1.46\% of the total signal rate and a phase approximately 12 hours behind the DM signal.
-This fit provided a $\chi^2$ of 30.72, 4.33 below that of the $\chi^2_{const}$ fit described above.
+This fit, which has the phase and amplitude of the sinusoid as free parameters and thus includes 2 fewer degrees of freedom, provided a $\chi^2$ of 30.72, 4.33 below that of the $\chi^2_{const}$ fit described above.
 A frequentist approach was then employed to determine the strength of this apparent preference towards a modulated signal.
 Similar $\Delta \chi^2$ values were calculated for 10$^3$ simulated modulation-free PROSPECT datasets with statistical fluctuations matching those of the observed dataset.
-The $\Delta \chi^2$ value of 4.33 derived from the observerd data is lower than 22.2\% of values from simulated datasets, indicating that the observed data is consistent with a lack of daily modulation.
+The $\Delta \chi^2$ value of 4.33 derived from the observed data is lower than 22.2\% of values from simulated datasets, indicating that the observed data is consistent with a lack of daily modulation.